wellnesstelecom/pony_monitor/README.markdown

     $ python setup.py install

+You have to install importlib:

+    $ sudo pip install importlib

 **configuration**

 pony-monitor uses the same configuration filosofy that django, uses a settings.py file, so create a settings.py file on a folder: